FANF Fee: Visa's Fixed Acquirer Network Fee

 The reason it seems to vary so wildly is that the FANF fee is calculated based on a number of details about your business as well as the nominal dollar amount of visa transactions every month.

 This article is intended to help you understand the Visa FANF fee and provides a step-by-step process for calculating your monthly FANF bill.

 What is FANF?

-Visa introduced FANF in 2012 as a way to add transparency to their profit structure.
+Visa introduced FANF in 2012 as a way to add transparency to its profit structure.
 FANF would cover the cost of doing business, and additional fees make their profit.

 While it’s good information to know, it doesn’t exactly help you in planning a budget for it.

 How the FANF fee is determined

 The size of your FANF is determined by a number of factors, and Visa actually calculates it on a monthly basis.